Chloe070196/lesson-booking-api/docs/user-stories.md

 ## student

-- as a student, so that I can use the website, I need to be able to...
-  - ... register
-  - ... login
-  - ... delete my account

 - as a student, so that I can attend a lesson, I need to be able to...

   - ... view the methods taught